 Which Should You Be Driving?

 Lexus has moved their vehicles into the next generation.
-That means every Lexus comes equipped with the technology you need should you find yourself in a sticky situation.
-These technologies come in especially handy during a cold Alberta winter, when the roads are often covered in snow and ice.
+That means every Lexus comes equipped with the technology you need when you find yourself in a sticky situation.
+These technologies come in especially handy in a cold Alberta winter, when the roads are often covered in snow and ice.

 The 2018 BMW X5 offers similar technologies but the more advanced features aren’t included on lower trims.
-Where the X5 really lets buyers down, though, is the lack of a backup camera.
+Where the X5 really lets buyers down is the lack of a backup camera.
 Not only is it a feature that’s standard across luxury and non-luxury vehicles alike, it’s fast become an essential part of driving today.
-It’s especially disconcerting considering the hefty price tag you pay for even the lowest trim — ($68,000).
+It’s especially disconcerting it is not included considering the hefty price tag you pay on the X5, even on the lowest trim — ($68,000).